The Developers of Feelings School

 Parenting a young child can bring great delight and satisfaction, and also present isolation, bewilderment and depression.
 Mary aims to help parents & children increase joy in their connection, reduce challenging behaviors, get more sleep, navigate power struggles, and find healing after a traumatic experience.

-Her office is in Park Slope, Brooklyn, but during this time all sessions are tele-health only.
+Her office is in Park Slope, Brooklyn.

 Lisa Ruesch, LCSW